webpack/webpack.js.org/src/content/guides/code-splitting.md

 webpack 4.6.0+ adds support for prefetching and preloading.

-Using these inline directives while declaring your imports allows webpack to output “Resource Hint” which tells the browser that for:
+Using these inline directives while declaring your imports allows webpack to output a “Resource Hint” which tells the browser how to prioritize the script loading:

 - prefetch: resource is probably needed for some navigation in the future
 - preload: resource might be needed during the current navigation

-Simple prefetch example can be having a `HomePage` component, which renders a `LoginButton` component which then on demand loads a `LoginModal` component after being clicked.
+One prefetch example can be having a `HomePage` component, which renders a `LoginButton` component which then on demand loads a `LoginModal` component after being clicked.

 __LoginButton.js__